Subset Relations of Sets

 Proof

-From the above two propositions, we understand that $\subseteq$ becomes an order relation among sets. (§Definition of Order Relations, ⁋Definition 1)
+From these two propositions, we see that \(\subseteq\) constitutes an order relation among sets. (§Definition of Order Relations, ⁋Definition 1)

 Ordered Pairs

-Almost the only tool we will use in set theory is the binary relation, and the language used to express it is the ordered pair.
-For example, the binary relation $\subseteq$ examined above can be thought of as the “set”
+The binary relation is among the few tools we will use in set theory, and ordered pairs provide the language for expressing it.
+For example, the binary relation \(\subseteq\) examined above can be viewed as the “set”

 \[\subseteq=\{(A,B),(B,C),\cdots\}\]